-Self Service log-in instructions
+Self-Service log-in instructions

-Students are able to view admissions, registration, course grades, and other account information through Self Service log-in instructions.
-Self Service log-in instructions can be accessed from the login option located in the upper right corner of www.cccc.edu.
-Initial login to Self Service log-in instructions must be completed through a PC or laptop, not a tablet or smartphone.
+Self-Service log-in instructions can be accessed from the login option located in the upper right corner of www.cccc.edu.
+Initial login to Self-Service log-in instructions must be completed through a PC or laptop, not a tablet or smartphone.

-- Select Self Service log-in instructions and then Log In. - In the User ID field, type in your user id: the first initial of your first name, the first four letters of your last name, and the last three digits of your CCCC student ID.
+- Select Self-Service log-in instructions and then Log In. - 2.
+In the User ID field, type in your user id: the first initial of your first name, the first four letters of your last name, and the last three digits of your CCCC student ID.
 For example, Jane Smith ID# 1234567 would be user id: jsmit567.

 - 3. In the Password field, type in your birth date in MMDDYY format.
 For example, January 2, 1956 would be password 010256. - 4.
 Select Submit. - 5.
 Upon log in, you will be prompted to change your password to a unique password that you create.
-Your password must contain at least one number and at least one letter.
-It cannot be less than six characters and not more than nine characters in length.
-You have the option of entering a password hint to assist you the next time you log in. - 6.
-Select OK. - 7.
-Select Current Student to access admissions, registration, and other account information.
+Your password must contain at least one uppercase letter, one lowercase letter. one numeric character and one special character.
+The following special characters cannot be used. ;?:@& = < > \ Your password cannot be less than 8 characters in length nor more than 26 characters.
+You have the option of entering a password hint to assist you the next time you log in.

-If you are having difficulty logging into Self Service log-in instructions, your account may need to be adjusted.
-This can be done through the Registrar's Office at (919) 718-7201 or (800) 682-8353, extension 7201.
+If you are having difficulty logging into Self-Service log-in instructions, your account may need to be adjusted.
+This can be done through the Student Records and Registrars' office at (919) 718-7201 or (800) 682-8353, extension 7201.